 Only students with the following intended major(s) are required to take the Math Placement test: Accounting, Business, Economics, Mathematics; any of the natural sciences such as Biology, Biopsychology, Chemistry or Physics; or students who are Undecided but who will potentially choose one of these majors.
 If you are interested in a pre-health advising track such as medicine or veterinary science, you must take the math placement test.
 All undecided students are strongly urged to take the test.

 Writing Placement Exam

 The writing placement exam determines whether or not students will be placed in COR 101 or WRI 101.

 Your Petrel Pass is your official Oglethorpe University identification document.
 On campus it will allow you to borrow books from the library, enter campus in the evenings, is a key to your room if you live in Jobe-Hanson, Dempsey, or Bowden-Magbee, admittance into the cafeteria for students with a meal plan, and more.

 Off campus your Petrel Pass allows you to get discounts at various restaurants, stores, and services in the area—called Petrel Partners.

-You may have an ID photo taken during OU Passport, or you may submit your own photo in advance of attending Passport in the summer.
-The photo must be a direct head shot of you (no other people in the photo), and you should not be wearing a hat, sunglasses, etc. You may submit your own photo to the helpdesk at firstname.lastname@example.org at least one week before your chosen Passport date if you wish for your card to be prepared and available for pick-up at Passport.
+- If you are able to attend one of the campus MAP Days in the summer before you begin, you may have an ID photo taken during Making A Petrel Day (MAP), or you may submit your own photo in advance of attending a MAP Day in the summer.
+The photo must be a direct head shot of you (no other people in the photo), and you should not be wearing a hat, sunglasses, etc. You may submit your own photo to the helpdesk at [email protected] at least one week before your chosen MAP Day if you wish for your card to be prepared and available for pick-up at MAP Day.

 What to Pack